joshkent94/shutUpAndDance-App/README.md

 Features ready:

 - Register for an account, login and have sessions persist.
+- Create a custom dashboard by selecting and positioning widgets.
 - Select favourite music genres and receive song suggestions based on your choices.
+- Create, like and comment on threads.
 - Amend and save account details.

 ## Status